Songonge/Advent-of-SQL-2025/SQL-Advent-Challenge.md

 ```

 ## Day 10 Challenge
 In the holiday cookie factory, workers are measuring how efficient each oven is.
-Can you find the average baking time per oven rounded to one decimal place?
+Can you find the average baking time per oven, rounded to one decimal place?

-### Tables
+### Table
 * cookie_batches(batch_id, oven_id, baking_time_minutes)

 ### Query